-Michael Gladstone is a principal and focuses on building new therapeutics companies, primarily in the areas of immunology, oncology, and novel drug modalities.
+Michael Gladstone is a principal and focuses on building new therapeutics companies, primarily in the areas of immunology and oncology.

-Prior to joining Atlas in 2012, Michael was a senior associate consultant at L.E.K.
+Prior to joining Atlas in 2012, Michael worked at L.E.K.
 Consulting, where he focused on business development and corporate strategy for biopharma clients.
-Previously, Michael worked in the Viral Pathogenesis department of Beth Israel Deaconess Medical Center where he led research on cellular HIV vaccines with Harvard Medical School Professor Norman Letvin.
+Previously, Michael worked in the Viral Pathogenesis department of Beth Israel Deaconess Medical Center where he led research on HIV vaccines with Harvard Medical School Professor Norman Letvin.